News release

 City services | March 5, 2026

-RSIF is only eligible to be used in school zones and community safety zones where ASE cameras were deployed or were intended to be deployed.
+RSIF is only eligible to be used in school zones and community safety zones where ASE cameras were installed or were planned to be used.
+In Mississauga, all school zones are designated as Community Safety Zones, ensuring they were ASE eligible.
+This means, all school zones within the city are eligible for safety improvements through the RSIF.

 In addition to the new projects that will be implemented as a result of RSIF, the City’s existing road safety programs help reduce speeding and promote safety.
 They include: